 Continuous backups offer more comprehensive protection against data loss, as well as the ability to restore data from any point in time.
-Just 7% of healthcare respondents said their organization backs up its data continuously, while 53% said their organization backs up their data less frequently than every 12 hours.
+Just 11% of manufacturing respondents said their organization backs up its data continuously, while 48% said their organization backs up their data less frequently than every 12 hours.